tktracker/IntuneDocs/intune/enrollment/troubleshoot-device-enrollment-in-intune.md

 4. If that fails, validate that the user’s credentials have synced correctly with Azure Active Directory.

-5. If the user successfully logs in, an iOS device will prompt you to install the Intune Company Portal app and enroll.
+5. If the user successfully logs in, an iOS/iPadOS device will prompt you to install the Intune Company Portal app and enroll.
 On an Android device, you'll need to manually install the Intune Company Portal app, after which you can retry enrolling.

 ### MDM authority not defined
 **Issue:** A user receives an **MDM authority not defined** error.